 On March 11, 2019, an Iranian prosecutor said White had been sentenced, but he did not elaborate on the charges.
 An attorney for the family, Mark Zaid, later said that he was sentenced to two years in prison for allegedly insulting the supreme leader and 10 years for posting a private photograph on social media.
 Zaid said that he believed the sentences would run concurrently.

 On January 24, 2018, the Revolutionary Guards intelligence organization detained Morad Tahbaz, a dual American-Iranian citizen, and eight other environmental activists accused of espionage.
 Their trial began on in January 2019 but was delayed until the beginning of August.
-The court proceedings were still in session as of November 2019.
+On November 20, 2019, an Iranian court sentenced Tahbaz to ten years in prison.

 The activists were members of the Persian Wildlife Heritage Foundation conducting research on Iran’s endangered cheetah population.
 On October 24, 2018, the judiciary charged Tahbaz with “seeking proximity to military sites with the cover of environmental projects and obtaining military information from them.”
 One of the four charges against him included “sowing corruption on earth,” which typically carries the death penalty.
 But on October 14, 2019, Judiciary Spokesman Gholam-Hossein Esmail said the capital charge had been dropped.
 The activists still faced charges of “assembly and collusion against national security” and “contacts with U.S. enemy government … for the purpose of spying,” according to the judiciary.